KAF Gluten-Free Bread and Pizza Mix Review

 - Program the following “home made” cycle: preheat 15 minutes, knead 30 minutes, rise 65 minutes, bake 70 minutes, dark crust setting.

-The part about “dark crust setting” doesn’t make sense.
+The part about “dark crust setting” didn’t quite make sense.
 The dark crust setting basically tells the bread machine to cook for a longer time.
 That would have been covered by the baking time of 70 minutes.
 So I ignored that part.

 Loaf #2 – Using the Zojirushi’s Gluten-Free Setting

 The box called for the addition of milk, eggs and oil.
-I used olive oil.
+(Again, I used olive oil.)
 I didn’t pay attention to the temperature of these ingredients as the bread machine has a preheat cycle to bring them up to the desired temperature.

 I used the gluten-free setting with a medium crust setting.